-Sleep deprivation especially in the newborn phase, can be a precursor to postpartum depression and mood swings, so it’s important to sort out sleep as a priority.
+Sleep deprivation, especially in the newborn phase, can be a precursor to postpartum depression and mood swings, so it’s important to prioritize sleep.

 Yes, sleepless nights are somewhat expected when you’re a new parent, but this is where you, the mother, need help to help you sleep when you can.

 Below are some helpful tips to support new parents to at least get some sleep, to help you feel human again.

 I know the fears around needing to go to somewhere or be with the kids and not being able to function the next day.
 It’s horrible.

 But it’s worsened by panicking about that at 2am when you can’t sleep.

 Feelings of panic will mean you’ll literally start losing your patience with the baby, which is not what we want at all.

 If it’s nightime and your baby is asleep, but you can’t sleep, I suggest grabbing a herbal tea (camomile & honey is soothing) and spending half an hour reading a book.

 Or listening to a podcast or anything relaxing like meditation or nice music.

 You’ll find if you can make yourself a bit yawny, you’ll fall asleep quicker when you go back to bed.